-I was sleeping a lot.
-I can even remember saying to a friend or two in the last six months that 8 hours just isn’t enough for me.
-I need more.
+A few years ago, I was sleeping a lot.
+I can even remember saying to a friend or two at that time that eight hours of rest just wasn’t enough for me.
+I needed more.
 Nine or 10 maybe.
-But the weird thing is I also knew I had not always been this way.
-I used to sleep less.
-Need less.
-This made me wonder, can you sleep too much?
+I wondered if this was normal and decided to find out.

-Can You Sleep Too Much?
+Can You Sleep Too Much

-Fast forward to today.
-I’ve recently started eating even healthier and I’m back on my multivitamins.
-Sleeping 8 hours has been plenty for me lately.
-Even 7 will do.
+Fast forward to recent years.
+I’ve been eating even healthier and I’m back on my multivitamins.
+Sleeping eight hours has been plenty for me lately.
+Even seven will do.
 I wake up refreshed and eager to tackle the day.

-This left me thinking maybe my body didn’t need that sleep.
+This whole slumber experience left me thinking maybe my body didn’t need that much rest.
 Maybe I was coping.
 Maybe I had nutritional deficiencies that were leaving me exhausted each day.
 Maybe I was caught in a cycle of oversleeping which can lead to depression, stress and more.

 - It’s called oversleeping and there are real side effects including: diabetes, heart disease and increased risk of death.